Mehrab Ghasemkhani

-Mehrab Qasemkhani (مهراب قاسمخانی, born December 7, 1971) is an Iranian screenwriter, painter, set designer and actor.
+Mehrab Ghasemkhani (مهراب قاسمخانی, born December 7, 1971) is an Iranian screenwriter, painter, set designer and actor.

 Personal life

-QasemKahni's brother is Peyman Qasemkhani, also a painter, screenwriter, set designer and actor.
-Mehrab Qasemkhani earned both his Bachelors of Arts (BA) and Masters in Fine Arts (MFA) in painting from Islamic Azad University in Tehran.
+Ghasemkhani's brother is Peyman Ghasemkhani, also a painter, screenwriter, set designer and actor.
+Mehrab Ghasemkhani earned both his Bachelors of Arts (BA) and Masters in Fine Arts (MFA) in painting from Islamic Azad University in Tehran.

 He started his work as a set designer, costume designer and scriptwriter in 1996.
 He has been involved in writing screenplays and acting since then.

 He married Shaghayegh Dehghan in 2002.
 The couple separated in 2018.
-He has two children, Nirvana and Noyan Qasemkhani, from his former marriages.
+He has two children, Nirvana and Noyan Ghasemkhani, from his former marriages.